How long until Water Festival Ceremony?

 The celebrations carry on night and day for the three days of the festival, with the river illuminated by fireworks and numerous brightly-lit boats under the full moon.

-A traditional Khmer delicacy popular during Bon Om Touk is Ork Ambok, a rice dish where rice is fried in the husk, then crushed and mixed with banana and coconut and banana.
+A traditional Khmer delicacy popular during Bon Om Touk is Ork Ambok, a rice dish where rice is fried in the husk, then crushed and mixed with banana and coconut.

-For the fourth time in five years, the boat races and related festivities in Phnom Penh have been cancelled due to low water levels.
-The festival remains a public holiday.
+For the fourth time in five years, the boat races and related festivities in Phnom Penh in 2015 were cancelled due to low water levels.
+If this happens, the festival remains a public holiday.